 Cheek & Midfacial Augmentation

 - Making the decision for cheek augmentation surgery

 Adding volume to the cheek areas or middle of the face below the eyes can have profound effects on the beauty as well as the youthful appearance of the face.
 At the Johns Hopkins Center for Facial Plastic and Reconstructive Surgery, our physicians approach cheek augmentation in several different ways.
 These include injectable fillers, facial implants and face lifting techniques.

-The goal of cheek augmentation is to subtly shape the angles of the face, or add volume where it has been lost because of aging.
+The goal of cheek augmentation, which can be performed in the office under local anesthesia, is to subtly shape the angles of the face, or add volume where it has been lost because of aging.
 Important factors to discuss with your surgeon include:

 - Skin type

 - During the preliminary consultation, your surgeon will take a thorough medical history, as well as assess the your mental and emotional attitudes toward the surgery.
 Because a realistic attitude is crucial to the success of the surgery, the surgical procedure and realistic expectations will be discussed.

 - Photographs will be taken so the surgeon can study your face and cheeks.

 - Individual risks will also be examined, especially those related to medical situations such as high blood pressure, a tendency to scar, smoking, and any deficiency in blood clotting.